AMISHA1703/Blog-Website-UI/README.md

 ## Demo

-Check out the [http://127.0.0.1:5500/index.html]to see the Blog Website UI in action!
+Check out the [demo](http://127.0.0.1:5500/index.html )to see the Blog Website UI in action!

 ## Features